whyoke/hands-on-labs/README.md

 get_model_response(user_prompt, system_prompt)
 ```

-**Your task is to:**
+**Task 3: Transcribe Youtube video and summarize the transcriptions**

-- Use `notebooks` folder to transcribe the text from Youtube URL (select one URL)
+- Use `notebooks` 01 to transcribe the text from Youtube URL (select one URL) and 02 to write a summarization prompt
-- Use the given prompt to clean the transcribed text
-- Write a prompt to summarize the text from your selected Youtube URL
+- Your task is to write a prompt to summarize the text from your selected Youtube URL